-- assessment of the consistency of the stated policies with the requirements of IAS 18: Revenue; - agreeing significant licence fees design development and supply of wireless communications technology revenue and royalty amounts to customer contracts and purchase orders; - verifying revenue recognised and deferred for a sample of support contracts by obtaining copies of signed documentation; - testing the existence of a sample of debtor invoices outstanding at the year end by comparing year end balances to post year end receipts; and revenue is recognised over the appropriate support contract period.
+- assessment of the consistency of the stated policies with the requirements of IFRS 15: Revenue from Contracts with Customers; - agreeing significant licence fees design development and supply of wireless communications technology revenue and royalty amounts to customer contracts and purchase orders; - for a sample of support contracts, obtained fees design development and supply of wireless communications technology, support, royalties and grant income.
+Determining the amount of revenue to be recognised requires Management to make significant judgements around timing and extent of recognition ensuring product revenue and royalty revenue is recognised in accordance with the terms of the contract and support revenue is recognised over the appropriate support contract period.
+The group has applied IFRS 15 Revenue from Contracts with Customers for the first time within the 2018 financial statements.